 by Roxanne Wells

 If you’re looking for a truly unique ‘best of all worlds’ city destination, Barcelona is hard to beat.
 A hotbed of contrasts and contradictions, the Catalan capital quickly enchants visitors with its mix of magnificent landmarks, magical architecture, gothic charm and lively urban beachfront.
-Click here to view our tour to Barcelona.
+Barcelona & the Highlights of Catalonia certainly ticks all these boxes.

 The first stop on any tour of Barcelona has to be its iconic landmark cathedral, the Sagrada Familia.
 The masterpiece of Barcelona’s favourite architect, Antoni Gaudi, is like something from a dark fairy-tale, with a structure that looks almost skeletal thanks to bone-like columns and gnarly spires.
 Each of the three grand façades are themed to an incredibly detailed extent, carved with scenes and characters to tell the age-old stories of Christ in the most dramatic way.
 Whether you find this famous cathedral to be delightfully creative or strange and garnish, it simply must be seen.